nathanlem1/FusionSORT/README.md

 Thanks for their excellent work!
 --->

 We implemented our tracker based on top of publicly available codes.
-Hence, we would like to the authors of [BoT-SORT](https://github.com/NirAharon/BoT-SORT), [ByteTrack](https://github.com/ifzhang/ByteTrack), [HybridSORT](https://github.com/ymzis69/HybridSORT),
+Hence, we would like to thank the authors of [BoT-SORT](https://github.com/NirAharon/BoT-SORT), [ByteTrack](https://github.com/ifzhang/ByteTrack), [HybridSORT](https://github.com/ymzis69/HybridSORT),